Rural Special Constabulary

 keeping an eye out for speeding drivers and dealing with fly

 tipping, to tackling poaching and helping injured livestock and

-The Constabulary is looking to recruit those with local knowledge
+The Constabulary is looking to recruit anyone with an interest in

-and interest in the countryside to join its team of Rural Special
+the countryside and rural affairs to join its team of Rural Special

 Constables.
-If you live and work in rural areas, have an interest
+If you live and work in rural areas OR

 Like regular Specials, Rural Specials have full police powers,

 uniform and protective equipment and work alongside the regular

 force.
 Some Rural Specials patrol their local areas on